 We’re going on a road trip!
-Our house is rented out, our van build-out is done (the neighbors are still rejoicing), and the wireless hotspot for my work needs is blinking green.
-In fact, I’m typing this from sunny Bandon, Oregon from the Mobile Office Rig overlooking the ocean.
+Our house is rented out, our van buildout is done (the neighbors are still rejoicing), and the wireless hotspot for my work needs is blinking green.
+In fact, I’m typing this from sunny Bandon, Oregon in the Mobile Office Rig while overlooking the ocean.

 The plan?
 To head south from Portland, sleeping in our van along the way.
-Soon we head to the redwoods on the border of California and Oregon.
-Thanksgiving in the Redwoods, then onward we go down the northern coast of California.
-Straight down the coast via highway 1 and 101 through the Bay Area, stopping many times along the way, eventually ending up in San Diego.
+We’ll spend Thanksgiving in the redwoods on the border of California and Oregon, then onward down the coast of California.
+Straight south via highway 1 and 101 through the Bay Area, stopping many times along the way, eventually ending up in San Diego.
 From there…we shall see.

 Goals for the trip are few…and yet probably still too many.
 After a long break, I want to write more and take more photos.
 (Hence, the blog.)
 I want to play my guitar.
 And run.
 And ride my bikes (mountain and road versions are with us).
 And visit friends and family along the way, and talk to random strangers.
 And I want to enjoy it all with Chelsea while overlooking the ocean while sea lions bark down below, or big redwoods sway in the winter breeze, or waves crash on a sunny (<–key word) beach.
 Slow down, relax a little, and take it all in.

 We are looking forward to connecting with you along the way.
 Drop us a line, we’re around.
 Just don’t mail us anything.